 - Operating Systems (OS) define the operational limits of the computer products they support and, hence, the framework of present and future information systems.
 Since IBM is the leading vendor in the hardware and OS market, their OS strategies directly impact not only other hardware vendors but also add-on equipment suppliers and software product companies. - Users are facing increasingly important OS questions that affect costs and migration paths.
 These, coupled with more complex hardware and software relationships and the interaction of differing OS and applications software, are further increasing the importance of following IBM's OS directions.

 B. USE OF RESEARCH

-- The research included in this report can be used in a variety of ways by both vendors and users. - Vendors can use it for: - .
-Identifying new product opportunities. - .
-Determining enhancements for existing product offerings.
+- The research included in this report can be used in a variety of ways users, such as: - .
+OS selection and timing. - .
+Identifying new people skill requirements.